 Producer Prices Change in Japan averaged 1.38 percent from 1961 until 2021, reaching an all time high of 33.80 percent in February of 1974 and a record low of -8.60 percent in August of 2009.
 This page provides - Japan Producer Prices Change- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Japan Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Producer Prices Change in Japan is expected to be 0.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Japan to stand at 2.40 in 12 months time.
-In the long-term, the Japan Producer Prices Change is projected to trend around 1.80 percent in 2020, according to our econometric models.
+Producer Prices Change in Japan is expected to be 6.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Japan Producer Prices Change is projected to trend around 1.50 percent in 2022 and 1.80 percent in 2023, according to our econometric models.